 Service retirement benefits of 1/55th of final average salary for each year of service credit is available to tiers 1 and 2 members upon reaching age 60 and to tier 3 members upon reaching age 62.
 Service retirement benefits of 1/60th of final average salary for each year of service credit is available to tier 4 members upon reaching age 62 and tier 5 members upon reaching age 65.
 Early retirement benefits are available to tiers 1 and 2 members before reaching age 60, tiers 3 and 4 with 25 or more years of service credit before age 62, and tier 5 before age 65 with 30 or more years of service credit.
 Benefits are reduced by a fraction of a percent for each month that a member retires prior to the age at which a member can receive full early retirement benefits in accordance with their respective tier.
-Tier 1 members can receive an unreduced benefit from age 55 to age 60 if they have at least 25 years of service credit and have not reached the service retirement age for the respective tier.
+Tier 1 members can receive an unreduced benefit from age 55 to age 60 if they have at least 25 years of service.
+Deferred retirement is available to members who have at least 10 years of service credit and have not reached the service retirement age for the respective tier.